 2020 brought with it great challenges, which exposed the need for B2B supply chains to be more flexible.
 New, digitally-focused ways of doing things were brought in, and now their benefits have been felt, won't be going back.
-In addition, changing demographics habits mean that millennial B2B decision-makers are further driving the digitalization of the sector as they seek customer experiences more aligned with their B2C (business-to-consumer) experiences.
+In addition, changing demographics habits mean that millennial B2B decision-makers are further driving the digitalization of the sector as they seek customer experiences more aligned with their B2C (business-toconsumer) experiences.

-"THIS CRISIS [COVID-19]

-IS WIDENING THE

-DIGITAL DIVIDE AMONG

-THOSE WHO MADE

-EARLIER INVESTMENTS

-IN E-COMMERCE AND

-THOSE THAT DIDN'T.

-SOME OF THOSE

-THAT DIDN'T, WON'T

-SURVIVE."
+It's a paradigm shift for the industry, and B2B businesses who want to make the most of crossborder opportunities will need to adapt to these changing buying behaviors - and fast.
+We'll show you how.
+"THIS CRISIS [COVID-19] IS WIDENING THE DIGITAL DIVIDE AMONG THOSE WHO MADE EARLIER INVESTMENTS IN E-COMMERCE AND THOSE THAT DIDN'T. SOME OF THOSE THAT DIDN'T, WON'T SURVIVE."

-Brian Beck, Managing Partner of Enceiba
+Brian Beck, Managing Partner of Enceiba1